 A multimedia project on 38 UNESCO World Heritage Sites in Germany.
 Join us.

 Berlin's East Side Gallery is hugely popular with tourists.
-We are offering you a chance to win special decorative tape, with pictures of the graffiti on this famous bit of Berlin Wall.
-Here's how to win.
+We offered you a chance to win special decorative tape, with pictures of the graffiti from this famous bit of the Berlin Wall.
+And here's the winner.

 On November 9, 1989, the Berlin Wall came down.
 DW looks back at how it happened.